SamuelDW/midnite-api-php/README.md

 1. That the user_id may not exist, in which case, this needs to be handled
 2. Time is in seconds
-3. That for code 123, it does not matter if the deposit amount is not consecutive, if it fits into a 30 second window, it should error
+3. That for code 123, it does not matter if the deposit amount is not consecutive, if it fits into a 30 second window, it should error.
+Withdrawals still count towards the time limit
+4. Users should not be able to withdraw into a negative balance.

 ## Setting the project up